dcomp-leris/CGReplay/README.md

 ___

-## Setup

-### Introduction
+## Introduction
-CGReplay records the behavior of gamer and CG server in each cloud gaming (CG) platform and replay the CG and gamer behavior to generate the traffic; so it has two general phases: *(a) Capturing* and *(b) Replaying*.
+CGReplay records the gamer's and CG Server's behavior in each cloud gaming (CG) platform (e.g., GeForce NOW, XCloud) and replays the CG and gamer behavior to generate the traffic.
+So, it has two general phases: *(a) Capturing* and *(b) Replaying*.

 **(a) Capturing**: Capture and record system commands along with video frames, ensuring proper synchronization between the sequence of commands and the corresponding video frames.

 **(b) Replaying**: Replay the captured video frames from the CG server while simultaneously executing the corresponding commands from the gamer in the correct order.

+---

+## Setup

-Here’s a step-by-step guide to setting up a Python virtual environment (venv) for Python 3.10 or later:
+Here’s a step-by-step guide to setting up a Python virtual environment (venv) for Python 3.12.3 or later:

 ### **Step 1: Joystick Configuration**